mansim07/dataplex-labs/lab5/README.md

 2. Dataplex data quality task (Generally Available) offers a highly customizable experience to manage your own rule repository and customize execution and results, using Dataplex for managed / serverless execution.
 Dataplex data quality task uses an open source component, CloudDQ, that can also open up choices for customers who want to enhance the code to their needs.

-Today's lab will focus on using Dataplex data quality task(#2) and we will perform these tasks:

-- Task1: Configure & execute Data Quality Task for Customer Domain Data Products
-- Task2: Configure & execute Data Quality for Merchants Domain Data Products
-- Task3: Configure and execute Data Quality for Transaction Domain Data Products

 High Level DQ architecture

 ![dq-arch](/lab5/resources/imgs/dq-arch.png)

+ In today's lab , we will execute an end-to-end data quality task for customer domain data productswith a focus on using Dataplex data quality task (#2).
+The work entails:
+- Reviewing the yaml file in which the dq rules are specified
+- Configuring and running Dataplex's Data Quality task
+- Reviewing the data quality metric published in BigQuery
+- Creating a data quality dashboard
+- Data quality incident management using Cloud logging and monitoring
+- Creating data quality score tags for the data products in the catalog.

-## Task1: Configure & Execute Data Quality task for Customer Domain Data Products
+## Configure & execute end-to-end Data quality task for Customer Domain Data Products

 - **Step1**: Validate the entites are already discovered and registered in Dataplex